yasirkula/UnitySimpleFileBrowser/.github/README.md

 - Simple user interface
 - Draggable and resizable
 - Ability to choose folders instead of files
+- Supports selecting multiple files/folders
-- Supports runtime permissions on Android M+
+- Supports runtime permissions on Android M+ and *Storage Access Framework* on Android Q+
 - Optimized using a recycled list view (makes *Instantiate* calls sparingly)

 **NOTE:** Universal Windows Platform (UWP) is not supported!